 I am absolutely loving the number of awesome epic fantasies that are coming out this year!
-I read the extract of The Ruin of Kings when it was available on NetGalley last year, and adored it so much that I actually shouted ‘NO!’ when I realised I could turn the page any more.
+I read the extract of The Ruin of Kings when it was available on NetGalley last year, and adored it so much that I actually shouted ‘NO!’ when I realised I couldn’t turn the page any more.
 Luckily, I was fortunate enough to be accepted to read a full proof, and let me tell you, this book is even more astonishing in full.

 Book: The Ruin of Kings by Jenn Lyons